cmfournier/liftoff-assignments/P2-Project_Outline/README.md

 This idea was inspired by my own experiences working in the nonprofit fundraising and CRM field.
 I've been fortunate enough to work for larger, well-established nonprofits, but my time in the industry has exposed me to the needs of much smaller nonprofits that still do great work.
 ### Features
 - User login: all users must log in.
 Since this is not intended as a publicly accessible application, there is no option to create a new account.
 New usernames can be created only by an administrator.
+When an admin is logged in, they will have an additional route on the navbar with the option to creat a new user account.
 - Add new donors: Users will have the ability to add donor contact records to the database.
 - Create new campaigns: Fundraising campaigns can be created, edited and activated by users with proper permissions.
 - Post transactions: Users can post donations from individual donors to the database.
 Each transaction is linked to an individual donor and campaign.